 With ICs (integrated circuits), it is essential to observe correct polarity.
-Most ICs will be damaged or destroyed when mounted incorrectly.
+Most ICs will be damaged or destroyed when mounted incorrect.
 The mark on the silkscreen must match the notch on top of the IC.

-Pin numbers are counted counter-clockwise, starting from the notch
+Pin numbers are counted counter-clockwise, starting from the notch.

 Note: Please also pay attention to the ESD warnings at the beginning of this manual.
-ICs are very ESD sensitive, they can be destroyed even by a minor electrostatic discharge event!
+ICs are very ESD sensitive!